Depression diagnosis from patient interviews using multimodal machine learning: Introduction

 \subsection{Depression as a problem worldwide}

 Depression represents a significant public health issue, impacting approximately 322 million individuals worldwide and accounting for 7.5\% of total years lived with disability \cite{world2017depression}.
 Untreated depression is associated with impaired quality of life, increased risk of comorbidities, and elevated mortality \cite{voros2020untreated}.
-Early and accurate diagnosis is essential to initiate effective treatment, yet recognition remains challenging in many clinical contexts due to subtle symptom presentation, variability across populations, and reliance on self-report and clinician judgment \cite{montano1994recognition}.
+Early and accurate diagnosis is essential to initiate effective treatment, yet recognition remains challenging in many clinical contexts due to subtle symptom presentation, variability across populations, clinical judgment, and commonly used self-report tools, such as which provide practical reference standards but are known to vary, particularly around diagnostic thresholds \cite{montano1994recognition}.
+Similarly, many diagnostic tools are based on hard binary thresholds, without detailing the level of the condition.
 Objective tools that can support clinicians in identifying depression have the potential to reduce diagnostic delays and improve treatment outcomes \cite{mao_2023}.
 Speech, language, and behavioral cues collected during patient interviews might represent promising sources of objective markers that may enhance clinical assessment \cite{smith2013diagnosis}.